September 6, 2016 (Updated: May 4, 2023)

 On the most basic level, content marketing makes use of online content to meet a company’s marketing goals.
 These objectives can vary from business to business, and they might include anything from reaching new markets to retaining existing clients to developing a brand identity to making sales.
 The content that you use in these marketing campaigns also depends on your company’s goals.
 In most cases, it will include a mix of text-based and image-based material.

 Depending on your company’s goals, it might never be too early to dive into content marketing.
 Startup businesses, for instance, often start developing brand identity and promoting awareness months in advance of launching a product or service.
-If your company is already established, there’s no time like the present to begin planning a campaign and to start meeting your goals.
+If your company is already established, there’s no time like the present to begin planning a campaign and start meeting your goals.

 First comes content marketing strategy, or developing ways to meet your company’s goals through effective marketing.
 Start by listing the reasons for creating content and the platforms you’ll use to market the material.
 Your strategy may include blogging, promoting content on company social media profiles, distributing content through email newsletters, or producing high-level white papers.